Hong Kong stock exchange drops bid to buy London exchange

 HONG KONG (AP) — The Hong Kong stock exchange on Tuesday formally dropped its bid to buy its London counterpart after the European exchange rejected the surprise offer.

 Hong Kong Exchanges and Clearing Ltd. said it was “unable to engage” with managers of the London Stock Exchange Group.
-That followed the London exchange’s public rejection of the surprise offer in mid-September, citing “lack of strategic merit.”
+That followed the London exchange’s public rejection of the surprise offer in mid-September, citing a “lack of strategic merit.”

 The acquisition would have created a $70 billion company.
 But the London exchange cited concerns including the Hong Kong exchange’s ties to the government of the Chinese territory.
 That gives the mainland’s ruling Communist Party influence over its operations.